-To strengthen your "core" self and give it a voice, you need to systematically select the attributes that make up your "core" self and then, one attribute at a time, consider what a person with such an attribute would be like.
-As shown in the previous illustration, Joe selected "creative" as the first "core" attribute to work on, and he identified what a creative person would think, how a creative person would live and behave, and what a creative person would feel.
+As we discussed before the break, to strengthen your "core" self and give it a voice, you need to systematically select the attributes that make up your "core" self and then, one attribute at a time, consider what a person with such an attribute would be like.
+As shown on the slide, Joe selected "creative" as the first "core" attribute to work on, and he identified what a creative person would think, how a creative person would live and behave, and what a creative person would feel.
 Like an actor preparing for an important role, Joe had to prepare for playing the role of "a creative person."
 Before he could actually play the role without effort he had to research it, memorize the script, and rehearse extensively.